Influence of self-disassembly of bridges on collective flow characteristics of swarm robots in a single-lane and periodic system with a gap: Model

 \subsubsection{Self-assembling a bridge}

-Robot $i$ stops at the position upstream of the left edge of the uncovered gap by $s_0$ as if a hypothetical robot is stopped at the position downstream of the edge by $d$ as shown in Fig.~\ref{fig:actions_self_assembly}(a).
+When the target object of robot $i$ is the left edge of the uncovered gap, robot $i$ stops at the position upstream of the left edge of the uncovered gap by $s_0$ as if a hypothetical robot is stopped at the position downstream of the edge by $d$ as shown in Fig.~\ref{fig:actions_self_assembly}(a).
+We judge that robot $i$ has stopped at the stopping position (the position upstream of the edge by $s_0$) if its velocity is smaller than $10^{-3}\,{\rm m}/{\rm s}$, and its position is beyond a point upstream of the stopping position by $10^{-3}\,{\rm m}$.
 Next, robot $i$ moves forward by a distance of $s_0 + d$ at velocity $v_{\rm bridge}$ (${\rm m}/{\rm s}$) as shown in Fig.~\ref{fig:actions_self_assembly}(b).
 Subsequently, robot $i$ descends by a distance of $d$ at velocity $v_{\rm bridge}$ as shown in Fig.~\ref{fig:actions_self_assembly}(c).
-In this way, robot $i$ becomes a complete component of a bridge as shown in Fig.~\ref{fig:actions_self_assembly}(d).
+At the moment when robot i has descended by a distance of its height, robot i becomes a complete component of a bridge as shown in Fig.~\ref{fig:actions_self_assembly}(d).
+No time is consumed for bridge connection.
 Self-assembly of a bridge lasts until the bridge length becomes $\lambda$ (that is, $M$ robots become complete components of the bridge).
 Robots can move forward on the robots that are complete components of a bridge.

 It should be noted that the maximum permissible stress~\citep{Inou2000Effect}, and the maximum permissible moment and axial load~\citep{Bray2021, Bray2022} were considered in self-assembled robot structures.
 As a first step to investigate the influence of self-disassembly of bridges on the collective flow characteristics of swarm robots, we do not consider the limitations of permissible stress or moment applied to robots.
 Besides, we simplify the bridge structure as much as possible.
 That is, the bridge is composed of a single layer of robots similarly to the robot-bridge concept illustrated by Hosokawa et al.~\citep{Hosokawa1998}.
 Moreover, the single-layer bridges are maintained till robots start self-disassembling them.